voideditor/void/CONTRIBUTING.md

 <!-- 3.
 Press <kbd>Ctrl+Shift+B</kbd> to start the build process. -->

-3. Run `./scripts/code.sh` in a new terminal.
+3. In a new terminal, run `./scripts/code.sh`.

 This should open up the built IDE after loading for some time.
 To see new changes without restarting the build, use <kbd>Ctrl+Shift+P</kbd> and run "Reload Window".